KBeltz/06-23-strava_lite/README.md

 Here's what I want to be able to do:

-* Create users
+* Create cyclists
-* Edit user information
+* Edit cyclist information
-* View user profile
+* View cyclist profile
-* Delete users
+* Delete cyclists
 * Create / update / delete bikes and descriptions
-* Assign bikes to a user
+* Assign bikes to a cyclist
-* Fetch all bikes for a given user
+* Fetch all bikes for a given cyclist
 * Create rides
-* Assign rides to a user
+* Assign rides to a cyclist
 * Assign rides to a bike
-* Fetch all rides for a given user
+* Fetch all rides for a given cyclist
 * Fetch all rides for a given bike

 * _Maybe, if I have time, track maintenance items for each bike._